 What is the spiritual fruit of each Luminous Mystery?

-The fruits (virtues) of the Luminous Mysteries, as given by the USCCB, are: The Baptism of Christ in the Jordan — Openness to the Holy Spirit; The Wedding Feast at Cana — To Jesus through Mary; The Proclamation of the Kingdom — Conversion; The Transfiguration — Desire for Holiness; The Institution of the Eucharist — Adoration.
+The fruits (virtues) of the Luminous Mysteries, as given in the Dominican tradition, are: The Baptism of Christ in the Jordan — Openness to the Holy Spirit; The Wedding Feast at Cana — To Jesus through Mary; The Proclamation of the Kingdom — Christian Witness and Conversion; The Transfiguration — Spiritual Courage; The Institution of the Eucharist — Love of Our Eucharistic Lord.

 What is the First Luminous Mystery?